What Are The Benefits Of Using Sunscreen Without Benzene?

 Benefits Of Using Sunscreen Without Benzene

-As you’ve discovered by now, benzene is a dangerous chemical that can wreak havoc on your body.
+As you’ve discovered by now, benzene is a dangerous chemical that can be dangerous for your body.
 Traces of this chemical have recently been found in some sunscreens.

 Benzene isn’t an ingredient in these products; rather, it was present due to contamination during the manufacturing process.
-That means you can’t avoid benzene simply by looking at the ingredients list (although that’s the best place to start when searching for safe sunscreen!).
+That means you can’t avoid benzene simply by looking at the ingredients list and avoiding it altogether.

 Benzene is a type of carcinogen, which you definitely want to avoid putting on your skin or inhaling.
 Getting exposed to benzene can pose various side effects, like headaches, confusion, and drowsiness.
 But consistent, repeated use of benzene sunscreen can put you at risk of more serious complications, like blood cancer.